Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in Section

 \subsection{Training Details in \Cref{subsec:worst-analysis}}

+\wty{We detail how we compute the worst-case distribution of DRO methods under the Linear-SVM based on $f$-divergence and Wasserstein distances as follows. \begin{itemize} \item For $f$-divergence-DRO, recall the training samples $\{(x_i, y_i)\}_{i \in [n]}$, we denote the loss for each sample by $\ell_{tr}(i) = \ell_{tr}(\what{f}(x_i), y_i)$ and solve the optimization problem as follows:

+where $\Delta_n = \{p \in \R_+^n | \sum_{i \in [n]} p_i = 1\}$.
+This is a linear optimization problem over a convex feasible set. \item For Wasserstein-DRO, we solve the optimization problem from Theorem 20 (ii) in \cite{shafieezadeh2019regularization} with $\gamma = \frac{1}{n}$.
+This is a linear optimization problem. \end{itemize} For each optimization problem, we solve it via the interior-point algorithm by calling the MOSEK solver to obtain the worst-case distributions.}

-In this section, we demonstrate the experimental settings in~\Cref{subsec:worst-analysis}, where we focus on \texttt{ACS Income} dataset and choose CA as the source domain.
+Then we demonstrate the experimental settings in~\Cref{subsec:worst-analysis}, where we focus on Setting 1 with \texttt{ACS Income} dataset and choose CA as the source domain.
 We sample 20,000 data points from \texttt{ACS Income} (domain: CA), and obtain the worst-case empirical distribution of DRO, denoted by $\what{P}^\star$.
 For the other 50 target domains, we sample 20,000 points from each domain (denoted by $\{\what{Q}_t\}_{t\in [50]}$).
 Note that if the number of samples in one domain is less than 40,000, we randomly sample half of the samples from that domain.

 For the optimal in-distribution accuracy for each model under the worst-case distribution $\what{P}^\star$ in \eqref{eq:optimal-f}, we calculate its performance via 4-fold validation.
 For the 50 target domains $\{\what{Q}_t\}_{t\in [50]}$, we calculate the optimal in-distribution accuracy for each model in the same way (via $4$-fold validation).
 For the transfer accuracy in~\eqref{eq:transfer-acc}, we fit models (LR, RF, LGBM, XGB) on $\what{P}^\star$ and test them on $\{\what{Q}_t\}_{t\in [50]}$, respectively.